 The Employee Retention Credit (ERC) was created by the CARES ACT of 2020 to provide relief to businesses who were adversely affected by the Coronavirus Pandemic.
 This Billion dollar stimulus package provides funding to small businesses who retained their employees during the crisis.
 The ERC was improved and extended by both the Consolidated Appropriations Act of 2020 and the Covid-19 Relief Package of 2021.
 Our team assists in determining eligibility for the ERC and does all of the relevant calculations and filings to help our clients maximize the amount of funding available.

 Employee Retention Credit

-$370 Billion stimulus package providing funding to small businesses who retained their employees during the crisis.
+Billion dollar stimulus package providing funding to small businesses who retained their employees during the crisis.
 Let's us Maximize your refund!